renatadaou/LeadServiceLines-CTMirror/README.md

 Middletown Water Department

 Meriden Water Division - This one didn’t actually have the most lead lines.
 However, it was the water system with most “lead status unknown” so it was also interesting to point that out.

+### Note
+Used ChatGPT and Claude to clean and improve code